-Fortnite: Battle Royale: Top 6 Tips and Tricks You Need to Know
+Fortnite: Battle Royale: Top 10 Tips and Tricks You Need to Know

 A major change that sets this game apart over PUBG or other games in genre is the ability to craft new structures.
 This means that you will not only have to loot weapons and ammo but you’ll also have to loot crafting materials as well.

-We won’t distract you any longer, here are the top 7 tips and tricks you need to know for Fortnite: Battle Royale.
+We won’t distract you any longer, here are the top 10 tips and tricks you need to know for Fortnite: Battle Royale.
 We’ll add to this list as we get more time in.
+We also had to rework tip number 10 because you now auto pick up ammo.
+Thanks Epic!

 There are benefits to landing in settlements but keep in mind that you’ll likely find a lot of players landing there as well.
 This means it’s a footrace to find the first gun and if you happen to lose that race, you’re in big trouble.